f1se4/portfolio/md/covidmollet/covidmollet.md

 The script mainly does:

 1. Scrape the local medium with the address that seemed easiest to scrape.
-2. From the news content look for 2 keywords, 'covid' 'mollet', after some cleaning to let us catch these 2 words in all the article.
+2. From the news content look for 3 keywords, 'covid','coronavirus' and 'mollet', after some cleaning to let us catch these 2 words in all the article.
 3. If both are met, add the title of the news, part of the text (can be configured) and the link of the news in a data frame, which will finally be formatted as html and send by mail.

 ### Some little notes